AP-NORC Poll: Many caregivers neglecting their own health

 - With genetic-identity registries, it’s the end of anonymity as we know it

-- ‘No way to even ask for help’: Florida Panhandle residents desperate for food and shelter VIEW

-- What’s at stake in a Harvard lawsuit: decades of debate over race

-Four in 10 Americans have provided long-term care to an older family member or friend, a volunteer workforce that’s growing as the population ages.
+Four in 10 Americans have provided long-term care to an older relative or friend, a volunteer workforce that’s growing as the population ages.
 The AP-NORC survey released Monday found that for nearly a quarter of them, especially caregivers who are over 40, the amount of time spent on caregiving duties is equivalent to a full-time job.

 Most informal caregivers view their role as key to their identity.
 But it can be difficult to meet their own physical and mental health needs.